 The Neff House & the Betz Mystery Sphere

 Take a 360-degree look inside and around the abandoned Neff House located on Fort George Island in the Jacksonville, Florida area.
 Explore this 1920’s mansion with the 19 panoramic images in the virtual tour below.
+Do you like urban exploring?
+Here is a map with tons of GPS locations for you to get out and explore.

 About the Neff House and Betz Mystery Sphere